mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ### Update wiki versions

 :warning: this script was broken at one point.
-You may need to update the wiki pages manually.
+If script fails, update the wiki pages manually by bumping the gecko version in below urls

 1. Updating is done automatically with the proper scripts at hand:
 ```sh